...

 Oppositional Defiant Disorder (ODD) in adults is characterized by a range of symptoms that can significantly impact their relationships, employment, and overall well-being.
 Recognizing and understanding these symptoms is crucial for a proper diagnosis and the development of appropriate treatment options.

 Frequent Arguments: Adults with ODD often engage in frequent arguments with family members and coworkers.
-They may have a tendency to be argumentative, confrontational, and defensive in their interactions.
+They may tend to be argumentative, confrontational, and defensive in their interactions.

 Defiance of Rules: Individuals with adult ODD may exhibit a persistent pattern of defying rules, regulations, and social conventions.
 This can manifest as a disregard for authority, a refusal to comply with rules and expectations, and a tendency to challenge and resist directives.